Mass in general relativity: Types of mass in general relativity

+Several distinct notions of mass arise in general relativity, depending on the presence of symmetries, the asymptotic structure of spacetime, or the scale at which the gravitational field is probed.

 Komar mass in stationary spacetimes

 A non-technical definition of a stationary spacetime is a spacetime where none of the metric coefficients $g_{\mu\nu}\,$ are functions of time.
 The Schwarzschild metric of a black hole and the Kerr metric of a rotating black hole are common examples of stationary spacetimes.

 By definition, a stationary spacetime exhibits time translation symmetry.
 This is technically called a time-like Killing vector.
 Because the system has a time translation symmetry, Noether's theorem guarantees that it has a conserved energy.
 Because a stationary system also has a well defined rest frame in which its momentum can be considered to be zero, defining the energy of the system also defines its mass.
 In general relativity, this mass is called the Komar mass of the system.
 Komar mass can only be defined for stationary systems.

 Komar mass can also be defined by a flux integral.
 This is similar to the way that Gauss's law defines the charge enclosed by a surface as the normal electric force multiplied by the area.
 The flux integral used to define Komar mass is slightly different from that used to define the electric field, however – the normal force is not the actual force, but the "force at infinity".
 See the main article for more detail.

 Of the two definitions, the description of Komar mass in terms of a time translation symmetry provides the deepest insight.